2i2c-org/segmentation-challenge-deploy/README.md

 # segmentation-challenge-deploy

-This repository contains the code to deploy the https://2i2c.org/unnamed-thingity-thing/ chart for the segmentation challenge.
+This repository contains the code to deploy the [2i2c FRX Challenges](https://2i2c.org/frx-challenges) [helm chart](https://2i2c.org/frx-challenges-helm-chart) for the segmentation challenge.

 ## Installation